Deferred Action for Childhood Arrivals (DACA) Work Permit

 Applicant was under the age of 31 as of June 15, 2012.

 Applicant previously applied for and had an approved Deferred Action Status

 through DACA on or before September 05, 2017.

 Individuals who were previously granted deferred action under DACA may

 request renewals of their DACA status,

 however USCIS is not accepting requests from individuals who have never

 before been granted deferred action under DACA.
-USCIS will not accept or approve advance parole requests from DACA recipients.

 If you previously received DACA and your DACA expired on or after Sept.